 Other lenders charge a flat dollar fee regardless of the amount borrowed, such as First Community Credit Union, which charges a flat fee of $695.
 This simplicity is a big reason that we recommend our clients explore their offerings.
 Check out their current rates here.

 The varying costs of refinancing require that a prudent borrower receive the rate quoted as an annual percentage rate (APR).
 An APR factors in the lender or bank fees so rates can be compared apples to apples.
 We also recommend that the borrower explore offerings from at least three lenders to make sure they are receiving a competitive offering.
 It always helps to seek out help from a financial planner that can guide you to a decision that benefits your financial situation the most.

 Example: Tye and Lucy are both 50, live in Bend Oregon, plan to retire at 65, and want to be debt-free at retirement.
 They have retirement assets and a taxable investment portfolio.
-How can a financial planner in combination with a refinance help their situation?
+How can a financial planner in combination with a personal refinance help their situation?

 Tye and Lucy owe $200,000 on their home.
 Their mortgage is a 30-year term at 4.5%, they pay $1,520 per month and are halfway through the 30-year term.
 If they do nothing, they will be debt-free at age 65 and pay approximately $75,656 of interest over the next 15 years.

 An alternative option would be to refinance the $200,000 mortgage to a more favorable loan.
 Say they could refinance the loan at 2.75% for 15 years, they would save $162 a month on their payment and $31,300 of interest expense over the next 15 years.
 The primary benefit is less interest expense.